rosmed/slicer_ros2_module/docs/pages/examples/moveit_obstacle.rst

    gizmo in Slicer's 3D view is enough to move the obstacle in MoveIt — the geometry message only needs to be sent once.

+   The Motion Control **Obstacles** tab provides the same behavior when **Track model transform with TF2** is checked.
+In that mode, the **Frame ID / TF2 Parent** field is the parent frame for the broadcaster, not the final collision-object frame.

 Running the Complete Example from the Terminal
 -----------------------------------------------